 On starting the therapy, the patients experience relief within several weeks of starting the therapy.

-With the frequency of use and with the potential for misuse, it is important for clinicians to be aware of the facts regarding muscle relaxants in the United States.
+With the frequency of use and with the potential for misuse, it is important for pain management clinics to be aware of the facts regarding muscle relaxants in the United States.

 How does muscle relaxant work?